beerose/blog/content/posts/js-quiz/post.md

 #### Explanation

-JavaScript is _"prototypal object oriender language"_.
+JavaScript is _prototypal_ object oriented language.
 As *window* is an object, you can find *Object.prototype* in window's prototype chain.

 <div style="display: flex; justify-content: center; width: 100%">
   <div style="text-align: center; width: 800px">